Consensys/quorum/docs/Consensus/raft.md

 To remove a node from the cluster, attach to a JS console and issue `raft.removePeer(raftId)`, where `raftId` is the number of the node you wish to remove.
 For initial nodes in the cluster, this number is the 1-indexed position of the node's enode ID in the static peers list.
 Once a node has been removed from the cluster, it is permanent; this raft ID can not ever re-connect to the cluster in the future, and the party must re-join the cluster with a new raft ID.

+* To add a verifier node to the cluster, attach to a JS console and issue `raft.addPeer(enodeId)`
-To add a node to the cluster, attach to a JS console and issue `raft.addPeer(enodeId)`.
+* To add a learner node to the cluster, attach to a JS console and issue `raft.addLearner(enodeId)`
+* To promote a learner to become verifier in the cluster, attach to a JS console of leader/verifier node and issue `raft.promoteToPeer(raftId)`.

 Note that like the enode IDs listed in the static peers JSON file, this enode ID should include a `raftport` querystring parameter.
 This call will allocate and return a raft ID that was not already in use.
 After `addPeer`, start the new geth node with the flag `--raftjoinexisting RAFTID` in addition to `--raft`.

 ## FAQ